kernelkaribou/plex-radio/README.md

 The API simulates radio stations by:

-1. **Daily Playlist Generation**: At startup, it creates shuffled 24-hour playlists for each configured channel
+1. **Daily Playlist Generation**: At startup, it creates 24-hour playlists for each configured channel, either shuffled or in sequential order based on the `playback` setting
 2. **Time-based Calculation**: Uses current time of day (seconds since midnight) to determine position in the playlist
 3. **Song Position**: Calculates exactly where within a song playback should start
 4. **Seamless Playback**: Provides both current song and next song information for gapless transitions